circonus/irondb-docs/configuration.md

 data that will be rolled up and removed, after a configurable age and period of quiescence (no new writes coming in for that shard.)

-> Do not change granularity after starting to collect data, as this may result
+> Do not change granularity after starting to collect data, as this will result
 > in data loss.

 Default: 1 day